I used to think of Hell as a faraway place.

 If only that were the case.

 Then it came again, the melodious music from outside.
 The ice cream truck was driving its late-night route again.
 Another sharp twinge stabbed at my stomach.
 The thought of ice cream at that moment was captivating.
-If the driver were following the same pattern as last night, he’d pass right by here, right?
+If the driver were following the same pattern as last night, he’d pass by here again, right?
 The idea teased me.
 I weighed my options.
 The piggy bank in my room had at least two or three dollars of change in its gut.
 I could run out, pay him, grab the ice cream, and run back with my folks none the wiser.
 But if my father noticed—dear God if he saw, I’d have a lot more than hunger pains to fall asleep to.
 I stood there and pondered.
 Eventually, hunger won the debate.

 I went into my room and opened up my piggy-bank.
 The mechanical jingle was getting closer; it was nearly passing the yard.
 I put on my shoes and wrapped a jacket over my pajamas.
 Carefully, I unlocked the front door, praying that the click wouldn’t be too loud.
 I discreetly pulled it open, just enough for my small self to slip through.
 Luckily not enough for the hinges to creak.